 That was one of the links I posted that was related to the conspiracy fantasies that I found on Mr. Kubby’s wall.
 Conspiracy fantasies that (mercifully) I can now no longer access.

-Editor’s note, 2019.
-A few years ago (2017) I stumbled across this entry on Facebook and linked a few more articles for Steve Kubby’s perusal, since I knew he would get a notification of the activity.
+Back in 2017 I stumbled across the entry that the content of this article was pulled from on Facebook, and I linked a few more articles for Steve Kubby’s perusal, since I knew he would get a notification of the activity.
 Poking the sleeping dog is a thing that I find amusing, on occasion.

 …but he never rose to the bait and then I forgot all about this little disagreement, until a few months ago when Mr. Kubby finally went through his messenger message requests and noticed that I had written him a message seven years previously.